xeger/kos-ramp/README.md

 management begin with `node-`: `nodeapo`, `nodecirc` and so forth.
 The program simply named `node` is standalone; it executes the next node, then halts.

-The additional words of a program name should convey _what the program does_ and _at what point during the mission_ they apply.
+The additional words of a program name should convey _when_ the program is designed to run.
 For example:

-1. `nodecirc`: create node to circularize orbit as soon as possible
+1. `nodeapo`: create node at apoapsis to change periapsis altitude
 2. `launchascend`: perform ascent phase of launch

 Parameter Passing